-Note: If you are apportioning business income, you will:
+Note: If you are apportioning business income, make sure to

 - Report the full amount from your federal return onto Indiana Schedule A, Section 1, Column A, and - Not report any of that income in the corresponding Column B.

 Instead, you will report the amount to be taxed by Indiana in Column B on this line.